derejmi/Anonymous-Journal/README.md

 # Anonymous Journal

-An anonynmous blogging site built in JavaScript, HTML and CSS
+An anonymous blogging site built in JavaScript, HTML, and CSS

 ## Installation & Usage